primouomo123/Summative-Lab-Single-Page-Application-SPA-Wordly/README.md

 * It lets the users save **favorite words** and remove them when needed.

 * Seamless SPA experience without any page reload.

+## How to Run Locally:

+**1.** Clone this repository:

+    * You can fork this repository.

+    * Copy the SSH link.

+    * Run the following command in your preferred Ubuntu folder: git clone "SSH link".

+    * Use cd command to move to the repo folder.

+    * Open the index.html file by running this command: explorer.exe index.html.

 ## Instructions
 This SPA is very simple to use: